-1. It’s possible to have significant coronary artery disease (CAD) with multiple blockages greater than 70% yet have no symptoms of angina on exertion.
-This is called a silent heart attack, and in many cases can happen to people who are very sedentary (because they don’t exert themselves enough to challenge their heart muscle).
+1. It’s possible to have significant coronary artery disease (CAD) with multiple blockages greater than 70% yet have no symptoms of angina on exertion, especially in people who are sedentary (because they often don’t exert themselves enough to challenge their heart muscle).

 2. Heart attacks are usually triggered by unstable coronary artery blockages of less than 70% which don’t cause any symptoms.
 In fact, only 20-30% of heart attacks occur at the site of an artery that’s more than 70% blocked.
 If you have one blocked artery causing you chest pain and other cardiac symptoms, it is virtually certain that this is merely the tip of the iceberg.

-3. When you have a blockage in a coronary artery, Emergency Department staff may administer clot-busting drugs, especially if your hospital isn’t equipped to perform emergency angioplasty procedures to help re-open that artery.
+3. When you have a blockage in a coronary artery, Emergency Department staff may administer clot-busting drugs, especially if your hospital isn’t equipped to perform invasive procedures like angioplasty or bypass surgery to help re-open that artery.
 Clot busters, however, have only a 50-60% success rate.

 4. The word “stent” comes from its creator, Charles Stent (1807-1885), an English dentist who invented a compound to produce dentures and other things like skin grafts and hollow tubes (essentially what a metal coronary stent is).
 His real claim to fame occurred when he suggested using his material to coat underwater trans-Atlantic cable, which had broken several times as a result of corrosion by seawater.

 5. Most coronary stents start out as a solid, hollow tube.
-The openings (a lattice-like chicken wire effect) are then created with laser cuts, although some newer stents are braided from individual thin metal wires.
-It’s a design intended to keep the stent flexible enough to navigate the twists and turns of our coronary arteries.
+The openings (a lattice-like chicken wire effect) are then created with laser cuts, although some stents are braided from individual thin metal wires.
+It’s a design intended to keep the stent flexible enough to navigate the twists and turns of our coronary arteries on its way up to the heart.

 6. The air pressure in your fully inflated car tires is about 2 atmospheres.
 By comparison, the high pressure used to inflate a balloon inside a coronary artery during angioplasty is between 10-20 atmospheres.